conda-incubator/conda-store/docusaurus-docs/community/policies/backwards-compatibility.md

 ## Introduction

 In software development, it is essential to strike a balance between progress and maintaining a stable environment for existing users.
-This policy provides guidance on how the conda-store project will handle changes to software and services, ensuring that they do not disrupt the workflows of current users, while still enabling innovation and forward progress.
+This policy guides how the conda-store project will handle changes to software and services, ensuring that they do not disrupt the workflows of current users, while still enabling innovation and forward progress.

 ## Breaking versus non-breaking changes